IQVIA (NYSE:IQV) Issues Q1 2022 Earnings Guidance

-Several brokerages have recently commented on IQV.
-Jefferies Financial Group raised their target price on shares of IQVIA from $300.00 to $309.00 and gave the stock a buy rating in a report on Wednesday, November 17th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of IQVIA from $282.00 to $255.00 in a research note on Thursday, February 17th.
-Piper Sandler decreased their price objective on shares of IQVIA from $261.00 to $231.00 and set a neutral rating on the stock in a research note on Thursday, February 17th.
-UBS Group decreased their price objective on shares of IQVIA from $310.00 to $290.00 in a research note on Wednesday, February 16th.
-Finally, Morgan Stanley decreased their price objective on shares of IQVIA from $290.00 to $280.00 and set an overweight rating on the stock in a research note on Wednesday, February 16th.
-Two equities research analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of Buy and an average price target of $278.33.
+A number of research analysts have commented on IQV shares.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of IQVIA from $282.00 to $255.00 in a research report on Thursday, February 17th.
+KeyCorp increased their price target on shares of IQVIA from $270.00 to $290.00 and gave the company an overweight rating in a research report on Wednesday, November 17th.
+Citigroup increased their price target on shares of IQVIA from $300.00 to $320.00 and gave the company a buy rating in a research report on Wednesday, November 17th.
+UBS Group dropped their price objective on IQVIA from $310.00 to $290.00 in a research note on Wednesday, February 16th.
+Finally, Morgan Stanley dropped their price objective on IQVIA from $290.00 to $280.00 and set an overweight rating for the company in a research note on Wednesday, February 16th.
+Two investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, IQVIA currently has an average rating of Buy and a consensus price target of $278.33.

-In other IQVIA news, Director John Connaughton sold 555,094 shares of the business’s stock in a transaction dated Monday, November 29th.
-The shares were sold at an average price of $262.60, for a total value of $145,767,684.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director John G. Danhakl purchased 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 22nd.
-The shares were acquired at an average price of $272.93 per share, for a total transaction of $2,729,300.00.
-The disclosure for this purchase can be found here.
-1.10% of the stock is currently owned by insiders.
+In other news, Director John G. Danhakl purchased 10,000 shares of the business’s stock in a transaction on Wednesday, December 22nd.
+The stock was acquired at an average cost of $272.93 per share, for a total transaction of $2,729,300.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders own 1.10% of the company’s stock.

 IQVIA Holdings, Inc engages in the provision of analytics, technology solutions, and clinical research services to the life sciences industry.
 It operates through the following segments: Technology and Analytics Solutions, Research and Development Solutions, and Contract Sales and Medical Solutions.
 The Technology and Analytics Solutions segment supplies mission critical information, technology solutions and real-world solutions and services to the firm’s life science clients.